 This technology can vastly improve manual tracking systems used to conserve endangered wildlife populations.

 These are devices that can be fitted on a collar or directly onto an animal in danger from poaching.
 They monitor an animal’s movements through a sensor and track their location.

 These transmitters — which are being used to monitor rhinos and other endangered animals in most African conservations — can send real-time information on the whereabouts of an animal, and can even sense when they are in distress.

 The movement sensor will even trigger an alarm if an animal is in physical distress and in the case of rhinos, can detect if its horn is in danger of being severed by poachers.

-3. Artificial intelligence to track wildfires
+3. Artificial intelligence to track wildfires and water loss

 A US-based company called Descartes Labs has been using artificial intelligence to detect and track wildfires.

 By using satellites to capture imagery roughly every few minutes, the software uses indicators of fire ― such as smoke and thermal infrared sensors ― to detect whether a fire has ignited and to track its whereabouts.